 Who are We?

 The Illinois Valley Watershed Council (IVWC) was created by residents of the watershed in 1994, and is a community organization that promotes voluntary actions to improve the health of the watershed.
 The Council was originally formed due to initial concerns of agriculture regulations and the listing of threatened fish species, namely the Coho Salmon.
-The activities of the Council are guided by bylaws, policies, ad its mission statement.
+The activities of the Council are guided by our mission statement, bylaws, and policies.

 Mission of the Illinois Valley Watershed Council

 Oregon’s watershed councils emerged from House Bill 3441, which passed in 1995.
 Under this resolution, watershed councils must be locally organized, voluntary and non-regulatory.
-Watershed Councils are part of the Oregon Plan, which is an effort to recover threatened and endangered salmon and steelhead populations and to meet federal water quality standards.
-More information is available through the Oregon Watershed Enhancement Board
+Watershed Councils are part of the Oregon Plan for Salmon and Watersheds, which is an effort to recover threatened and endangered salmon and steelhead populations and to meet federal water quality standards.
+More information is available through the Oregon Watershed Enhancement Board.